Folkestone Groomers Directory

 How often should I brush my dog to prevent matting?

-Dogs with long or curly coats should be brushed daily, while medium-coated dogs need brushing 2-3 times per week [2].
+Dogs with long or curly coats should be brushed daily, while medium-coated dogs need brushing 2-3 times per week.
 Short-coated dogs typically need brushing 2-3 times per week, though this may increase during shedding seasons.
+For breed-specific guidance, check our Poodle and Doodle daily routine guide.

 What should I do if I find a small mat in my dog's coat?

 For small, loose mats, try working them out gently with your fingers or a dematting comb.
 Apply a small amount of detangling spray if needed.
+Work from the outside of the mat inward, never pull directly on the skin.
 If the mat is tight against the skin or your dog shows discomfort, seek professional help rather than risk injury.

 Can I prevent matting by keeping my dog's coat short?

 Yes, shorter coats are much less prone to matting.
 However, some breeds require longer coats for protection from weather and UV rays.
-Discuss the optimal coat length for your dog's breed and lifestyle with your Professional Dog Groomer.
+Discuss the optimal coat length for your dog's breed and lifestyle with your professional groomer.
+Regular professional grooming every 6-8 weeks helps maintain the ideal length.

 How do I know if my dog's coat is prone to matting?

 Dogs with fine, soft, or curly coats are most prone to matting.
-Breeds like Poodles, Doodle crosses, Cocker Spaniels, and Shih Tzus require daily brushing [3].
+Breeds like Poodles, Doodle crosses, Cocker Spaniels, and Shih Tzus require daily brushing.
 If you notice tangles forming within 24-48 hours of brushing, your dog likely has a mat-prone coat.
+Double-coated breeds also need special attention during shedding seasons.

 Is it normal for my dog to mat more in certain weather conditions?